SELECTION OF QUESTIONS AND ANSWERS

 Thank you for asking this question.
 I am sure you know the answer well but you ask it for the sake of other people.

 When a practitioner can generate an energy flow using a simple pattern like "Lifting the Sky" or "Carrying the Moon", the chi flow can provide all the chi kung benefits he needs, like good health, vitality, longevity, mental clarity and spiritual joys.
-Why is it necessary for him to learn other chi kung techniques, like stance training to develop internal force, meditation to develop mental clarity, or even a same technique like "Carrying the Moon" to enjoy a Cosmic Shower?
+Why is it necessary for him to learn other chi kung techniques, like stance training to develop internal force, meditation to develop mental clarity, or to enjoy a Cosmic Shower?

 Strictly speaking, it is not necessary, but it is very helpful.
 As an analogy, when a person can walk, it is not necessary to own a car or to take a plane, but it is very helpful.